Perl Compatible Regular Expressions

 Perl Compatible Regular Expressions (PCRE) is a library written in C, which implements a regular expression engine, inspired by the capabilities of the Perl programming language.
 Philip Hazel started writing PCRE in summer 1997.
 PCRE's syntax is much more powerful and flexible than either of the POSIX regular expression flavors (BRE, ERE) and than that of many other regular-expression libraries.

 While PCRE originally aimed at feature-equivalence with Perl, the two implementations are not fully equivalent.
 During the PCRE 7.x and Perl 5.9.x phase, the two projects coordinated development, with features being ported between them in both directions.

 In 2015, a fork of PCRE was released with a revised programming interface (API).
 The original software, now called PCRE1 (the 1.xx–8.xx series), has had bugs mended, but no further development.
-As of 2020, it is considered obsolete, and the current 8.45 release is likely to be the last.
+Although it's still used in some legacy systems, PCRE1 is no longer actively maintained, and the current 8.45 release is expected to be the last.
 The new PCRE2 code (the 10.xx series) has had a number of extensions and coding improvements and is where development takes place.

 A number of prominent open-source programs, such as the Apache and Nginx HTTP servers, and the PHP and R scripting languages, incorporate the PCRE library; proprietary software can do likewise, as the library is BSD-licensed.
 As of Perl 5.10, PCRE is also available as a replacement for Perl's default regular-expression engine through the re::engine::PCRE module.

 The library can be built on Unix, Windows, and several other environments.
 PCRE2 is distributed with a POSIX C wrapper, several test programs, and the utility program pcregrep/pcre2grep that is built in tandem with the library.